 HANOI, Vietnam — Resolving cases of missing Americans from the Vietnam War remains a top priority of the Trump administration, and the Pentagon also is taking steps to find Vietnam’s missing troops, Defense Secretary Pete Hegseth said Sunday.

-The Pentagon chief also exchanged Vietnam War artifacts with communist military leaders here, including war souvenirs held by an American veteran for more than 50 years.
+The Pentagon chief exchanged Vietnam War artifacts with communist military leaders here, including war souvenirs held by an American veteran for more than 50 years.

-The Vietnamese military gear was turned over to Hanoi’s defense minister following closed-door talks with Mr. Hegseth and other U.S. defense officials.
+The Vietnamese military gear was turned over to Hanoi’s defense minister after closed-door talks with Mr. Hegseth and other U.S. defense officials.
 The artifacts included a bayonet, an ammunition pouch and a military unit identifier taken from a dead Vietnamese soldier.

-Mr. Hegseth also visited a detachment of military personnel at the Pentagon’s Defense POW-MIA Accounting Agency, or DPAA, office in Hanoi.
+Mr. Hegseth also visited a detachment of military personnel at the Pentagon’s Defense POW/MIA Accounting Agency, or DPAA, office in Hanoi.
 He praised the work of about a dozen service members engaged in the hunt for missing Americans from the war.

 The DPAA has come under fire from critics who say it is not doing enough on the missing in action cases and for allowing the Vietnamese government to charge millions of dollars for its cooperation.